ericmwalk/weblog.lol/weblog/2016/10/2016-10-06_irs-imposter-scams.md

 ---
-title: "IRS Imposter Scams - Beware!"
 publish: "true"
 date: 2016-10-06 12:45:34
 tags: "Running"
 url: https://ericmwalk.blog/2016/10/06/irs-imposter-scams.html
 ---

+# IRS Imposter Scams - Beware!

 All kinds of Scams are horrible let's just put that out there.
 Because most of the time they use fear to take advantage of people in a weak moment.
 The worst, in my opinion, are IRS scams because let's be honest no one really wants to mess  with the IRS or hear that the IRS is out for them.